fsantini/mr-hub-gui/README.md

 - Git installed on your system, and in the path.
 - Git properly configured (with global user.name and user.email variables set).

+## Installation

+You can install this program directly from pip:

+`pip install mr-hub-gui`

+and subsequently you can directly launch `mr-hub-gui`

+Alternatively, you can clone the github repository and launch the `mr-hub-gui` script directly, or install it from the local clone with `pip install -e .` .

+The following python libraries are required: `PyGithub`, `PySide2`, `requests`.

 ## Usage

 Launch the `mr-hub-gui` program.
 Fill in all the required fields.